New to Facebook ads? Well, you are at the right place.

 Here is a study conducted using chocolates, specifically Lindt truffles and Hershey’s kisses.

-At a later stage, the chocolates were sold at a different price whereby both treats were reduced by 1 cent wherein Lindt Truffles is now sold at 14 cents while Hershey Kisses is basically free-of-charge.
+At a later stage, the chocolates were sold at a different price, whereby both treats were reduced by 1 cent, wherein Lindt Truffles are now sold at 14 cents while Hershey Kisses are basically free-of-charge.
 The change in price also caused an unexpected outcome on their sales.

 Take this scenario, for example, Lindt Truffles is still tastier and even cheaper at one point, but why do people go for the Kisses?